unloggedio/documentation/docs/selective_logging.md

 - methods of an interface
 - methods of a enum
-- methods of a static class
-- static method
 - constructor method
 - starting method of process (the `public static void main() ` method)

 ### 2. Never Probed Method
-Some methods are never probed.
-They have the following names:
+The method with following names are never probed:

 - `equals`
 - `hashCode`